under-os/under-os-image/README.md

-# UnderOs Camera
+# UnderOS Image

-This is a little repo with camera/photoalbums related hooks for the `under-os` project
+The new simplified images processing API for the [http://under-os.com](under-os) project

+Basically it's a wrapper over the `UIImage` and `CI` library

 # Copyright & License